 Mirdif-located Star International Private School is one of two schools formaly owned and operated by ETA Star Education.
 In 2022, the Mirdif and Al Twar schools were bought by International Schools Partnership (ISP), one of the largest international school groups.

-Star International School Mirdif (SISM) follows the National Curriculum of England and Wales.
-SISM offers education to children from the age of 3 years (FS1) to 13 years (Year 8) and will continue to grow to an all-through school, having opened Year 9 in September 2020.
+Founded in 2008, Star International School Mirdif offers a British education to children from the age of 3 years (FS1) to 16 years (Year 11) and will continue to grow to an all-through school, culminating in the opening of Year 13 in 2024.

-The largest single nationality of pupils at the school is Arab, but 50 nationalities are represented in total.
+Currently the school has approximately 900 students with 70 nationalities represented in total.
 The largest nationality group is described by the KHDA as Arab.
-In addition, the school has a growing number of Emirati students (just over 10%).
+In addition, the school has a growing number of Emirati students (just under 10%).
 Approximately 30 students have been identified as students of Determination, requiring SEN support.
 According to the KHDA, the provision and outcomes for students of Determination is Good.